Pages

 1. Imagine being a woman, especially a woman who has been sexually victimized, and hearing your brother in Christ say "I will defend your honor at all costs... as long as that cost doesn't mean losing a seat on the Supreme Court.
 In that case, all bets are off."

 2. Believe it or not, God is powerful enough to handle the Supreme Court.
-Besides, the legal system isn't the only way to address abortion.
+If you believe abortion is wrong, then consider that the legal system isn't the only way, or for that matter, the best way to address the use of abortion.
 Give God some credit.
 I think we can assume he has a few skills in the creativity department.
-It's absurd to say that we must elect a man who makes sexual liberty part of his brand in order to prevent abortion.
+It's absurd to say that you must elect a man who makes sexual liberty part of his brand in order to prevent abortion, especially when you do that without any real understanding of the needs of women who are getting the abortions.
+There's a reason abortions go down under Democratic presidents.

 3. Christian leaders sometimes hurt women more than the predators.
 Let me put it this way: a woman is wounded when she is harassed or assaulted.
 She's wounded again when her self-proclaimed champions endorse a confessed predator for President.
 She's wounded yet a third time when those "champions" insist that she believe they are still her champions.
 That's an insult to her intelligence.